 In June 2011, the FASB amended its guidance on the presentation of comprehensive income in financial statements to improve the comparability, consistency and transparency of financial reporting and to increase the prominence of items that are recorded in other comprehensive income.
 This new accounting guidance requires entities to report components of comprehensive income in either (1) a continuous statement of comprehensive income or (2) two separate but consecutive statements.
 The provisions of this new guidance are effective for fiscal years, and interim periods within those years, beginning after December 15, 2011.
-In February 2013, the FASB issued Accounting Standards Update (ASU) No. 2013-02, Comprehensive Income (Topic 220): Reporting of Amounts Reclassified out of Accumulated Other Comprehensive Income, a new standard to improve the reporting of reclassifications out of accumulated other comprehensive income.
-The new standard requires the disclosure of significant amounts reclassified from each component of accumulated other comprehensive income and the income statement line items affected by the reclassification.
+In February 2013, the FASB issued Accounting Standards Update (ASU) No. 2013-02, Comprehensive Income (Topic 220): Reporting of Amounts Reclassified out of Accumulated Other Comprehensive Income, a new standard to improve the reporting of reclassifications out of accumulated other comprehensive income and the income statement line items affected by the reclassification.
 The standard is effective prospectively for interim and annual periods beginning after December 15, 2012.
 The adoption of this guidance did not have a material effect on the financial statements on January 1, 2013, the date adopted.